We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Veteran meditators may appreciate sampling new meditations that come in guided, semi-guided, and non-guided varieties, and taking courses on common concerns that touch all of us (hello, stress).
+Veteran meditators may appreciate sampling new meditations that come in guided, semi-guided, and unguided varieties, and taking courses on common concerns that touch all of us (hello, stress).

 But Headspace isn’t without drawbacks.
-Some users don’t like the app’s not-so-responsive customer service and that it can auto-renew without warning.
-Plus, some may prefer a different design and aesthetic.
+Some users don’t like the app’s not-so-responsive customer service and that it can auto-renew subscriptions without warning.
+Plus, some people may prefer a different design and aesthetic.